kiancchen/Vending-Machine/Sprint3Report.md

    - Able to display cancelled transaction history
    - Able to display sold product history
    - Able to Pay by credit card
+   - Able to cancel the transaction
+   - The user will be automatically logout after the checkout or cancelling the transaction
-   - Save the credit card details if user want to save and it will automatically filled in.
+   - Save the credit card details if user wants to save, and it will be automatically filled in.
-   - A shopping of last 5 products purchased at main window.
+   - A shopping of last 5 products bought at the main window.
+   - Able to generate reports of items, transactions, cashes and users.

 ## User Stories and Sprint Backlog